-- 5. Write a poem about the Covid-19 pandemic.
-Think about how people around you have been affected by the pandemic, and what you have heard on the news. - Aim for 16 lines in your poem this can be any number of lines in your verses, such as 4 verses of 4 lines each - Consider which words are going to rhyme - quite often it will be the end words of the 1st and 2nd and 3rd and 4th lines, or maybe the 2nd and 4th lines.
+- Think about young people who are different from yourself they maybe of a different faith, different colour, have an impairment such as loss of hearing or loss of sight, or have a disability such as cerebral palsy. - Now think about what you like about one or more of them. - Aim for 12-16 lines in your poem this can be any number of lines in your verses, such as 4 verses of 4 lines each - Consider which words are going to rhyme quite often it will be the end words of the 1st and 2nd and 3rd and 4th lines, or maybe the 2nd and 4th lines.

-- 6. Talk to someone of your own age, but of a different faith, and find out about their religion and family life.
-This could be someone you meet at school. - Explain to him or her what you are doing and ask their permission before asking them any questions - Also explain to your teacher what you are doing - Ask questions like: how many brothers and sisters does he or she have?
-Older or younger?
-What is his or her religion?
-Where does he or she attend for worship?
-Does he or she have to wear special clothes?
-Or eat special food?
-What does he or she do with their spare time?
-Does he/she pray, other than when he/she attends their place of worship?
+6. Talk to someone of your own age, but of a different faith, and find out about their religion and family life

-7. Talk to someone of your own age who has a physical disability, has a visual or hearing loss, has a learning disability or autism and find out ways in which his/her life differs from yours.
-This could be someone you meet at school.
+- This could be someone you meet at school - Explain to him or her what you are doing and ask their permission before asking them any questions - Also explain to your teacher what you are doing - Ask questions like how many brothers and sisters does he or she have, older or younger, what is his or her religion, where does he or she attend for worship, does he or she have to wear special clothes, or eat special food. what does he or she do with their spare time.
+Does he/she pray, other than when he/she attends their place of worship

-- Explain to him or her what you are doing and ask his/her permission before asking any questions - Be careful to ask your questions in a sympathetic way - Also explain to your teacher what you are doing - Ask questions like how does his/her disability or learning difference affect his/her daily life - What activities are more difficult?
-Does he/she need help with any of them? - How do other people react to him/her when they realise that he/she has a disability or learning difference?
+7. Talk to someone of your own age who has a physical disability, has a visual or hearing loss, has a learning disability or autism and find out ways in which his/her life differs from yours

-8. Talk to someone of your own age who was born in a different part of the UK and find out how and why he/she came to Birmingham, and how it is different from the place he/she came from.
-This could be someone you meet at school.
+- This could be someone you meet at school - Explain to him or her what you are doing and ask his/her permission before asking any questions.
+Be careful to ask your questions in a sympathetic way. - Also explain to your teacher what you are doing - Ask questions like how does his/her disability or impairment affect his/her daily life - What activities are more difficult because of his/her impairment does he/she need help with any of them - How do other people react to him/her when they realise that he/she has a disability or impairment

-- Explain to him or her what you are doing and ask his/her permission before asking any questions - Also explain to your teacher what you are doing - Ask questions like how old was he/she when he/she moved to Birmingham and does he/she know why the move took place - Ask where he/she moved from - Ask him/her how he/she felt when he /she first realised that he/she was going to leave his/her previous home - Ask about his/her first impressions of Birmingham - Ask how he/she found making new friends.
+- 8. Talk to someone of your own age who was born in a different part of the UK and find out how and why he/she came to Birmingham, and how it is different from the place he/she came from. - This could be someone you meet at school - Explain to him or her what you are doing and ask his/her permission before asking any questions. - Also explain to your teacher what you are doing - Ask questions like how old was he/she when he/she moved to Birmingham and does he/she know why the move took place - Ask where he/she moved from - Ask him/her how he/she felt when he /she first realised that he/she was going to leave his/her previous home - Ask about his/her first impressions of Birmingham - Ask how he/she found making new friends